-Expats will find that the quality of healthcare in Kazakhstan is highly variable, especially in the public sector.
+Expats should note that the quality of healthcare in Kazakhstan is highly variable, especially in the public sector.
 Although the government has been making attempts to improve the level of service, the quality of public healthcare has fallen dramatically since the end of the Soviet era.
-The public healthcare sector is chronically underfunded, and there are rumours that bribery and corruption have become rife among underpaid medical professionals.
+The public healthcare sector is chronically underfunded, and bribery and corruption have become rife among underpaid medical professionals.

 For this reason, most expats avoid public healthcare services, and instead invest in comprehensive private health insurance in order to make use of Kazakhstan's private hospitals and doctors.